parikshitbarua/authentication-form/README.md

 # authentication-form
-This repository consists functionalities of basic sign in and signup form.
+This repository provides functionalities of basic sign in and signup form.